wrfhowell/FormBuilder/CHECKINS.md

 }
 ```

 The example below demonstrates how a user can create a form with two sections - one “Basic Information” and one “Quiz Section”.
 Each question would be constructed by the DSL based on the data provided in their definition.
 A procedure is added to grade answers to the questions upon submission by the user.
+This example uses an alternative syntax to the example provided above.

 ```
 create form “Math Exam”